The Irene Gandy Directing Assistantships

 About the Drama League

-The Drama League is a creative and career development home for directors, and a platform for dialogue with the audiences they inspire in theater, film, television, online, and anywhere live performance is found.
+The Drama League is the preeminent creative development home for directors, offering access and opportunity to them, their collaborators, and the audiences they inspire across the world in theater, film, television, online content, and anywhere live performance is found.
 Launched in 1916, The Drama League is one of the longest continuously-operating arts service organizations in the United States.
-To be a part of our community supporting future generations of artists, please visit dramaleague.org/membership.
+To be a part of supporting future generations of artists, please visit dramaleague.org/membership.